datalad-handbook/book/docs/usecases/reproducible-paper.rst

 when running the script after cloning and setting up the necessary software.
 This requires minor preparation:

-* The final analysis should be able to run on anyone's filesystem.
+* The final analysis should be able to run on anyone's file system.
   It is therefore important to reference datafiles with the scripts in ``code/`` as :term:`relative path`\s instead of hard-coding :term:`absolute path`\s.